renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 ## Now hands-on!

 The technical part of the interview was composed by 5 questions (which I adapted here), and approached mainly data quick queries to generate quick insights.
 In this case, I opted to use Python and the Pandas library.
-Ahead I show the first five lines of each dataframe, as well as its shape.
+I show the first five lines of each dataframe below, as well as its shape.

 ![transaction](https://user-images.githubusercontent.com/63553829/90934480-c0c79300-e3d7-11ea-8fc7-6376dea5d61c.png)